msathe-tech/SCSt-Kafka-lessons/README.md

 The workshop intends to help developers understand the abstraction provided by [Spring Cloud Stream for Apache Kafka](https://cloud.spring.io/spring-cloud-stream-binder-kafka/spring-cloud-stream-binder-kafka.html).

-In this workshop we will explore new Functional programming model introduced in Spring Cloud Stream.
+In this workshop we will explore *new Functional programming model introduced in Spring Cloud Stream*.
+The new Functional API further enhances developers productivity by eliminating even more boilerplate.

 ## Setting up Kafka
 The workshop assumes the Kafka is running on your local machine with default ports.